alberthoekman/Accenture/README.md

 # Accenture assessment

-This project is for the Accenture Assessment that utilizes the [https://gitlab.com/restcountries/restcountries] API.
+This project is for the Accenture assessment that utilizes the [https://gitlab.com/restcountries/restcountries] API.

 ## Running the project
 ### Prerequisites